STAMP-project/botsing-gradle-plugin/README.md

 ## Configure the plugin

 The plugin can be configured by modifying the file example/build.gradle.
-For more information about parameters, check [Botsing repository](https://github.com/stamp-project/botsing).
+For more information about parameters, check the [Botsing repository](https://github.com/stamp-project/botsing).

 #### Required parameters